sandydunlop/website/docs/markista/Markista-Javadoc/markista/util/MarkdownParser.md

 private void handleCloseBracket()

 Handles the close bracket '' encountered in the markdown.
-Records the position and saves a bracket-tag segment.
+Records the position and saves a bracket-tag token.

 ---